5 min read

 But in order to want sex, we need to know what gets us going.
 Because if sex is never a great experience – why would you want it?

 Getting in contact with your sexuality means exploring your sexual likes and dislikes.
-It’s also important learning to communicate effectively in your relationship about them.
+Learning to communicate effectively about them in your relationship is also important.
 Because knowledge itself won’t change the game unless your partner knows what you need, too.

 Lots of people want to know why they don’t want sex.
 For some, it’s always been like this, which might mean you’re asexual.
 For others, it’s about patterns over time in your relationship having a negative effect on your desire.
 These range from lack of closeness and not prioritizing sex, to different levels of desire causing you pressure and stress.

-There are also personal factors, like mental health challenges and not knowing what turns you on that can contribute to not getting horny.
+There are also personal factors, like mental health challenges and not knowing what turns you on that can contribute to you not feeling horny anymore.

 All in all, there are lots more causes of low libido in women and causes of low libido in men – but the important things to remember are: you’re not broken because you don’t get horny, and there are usually several factors at play.